Application for the summer of 2021will be open from April 7th through April 30th.

 Through this internship program, students have the chance to be part of many well-publicized and highly visible policy decisions that impact Minnesotans' quality of life.

 Each placement is designed to provide in-depth learning opportunities in a state government setting.
-The Executive Pathways Internship Program is a paid internship program and students may work up to 400 hours during the summer.
-Positions are located in the department's Central Offices in St. Paul, Minnesota.
+The Executive Pathways Internship Program is a paid internship program and students will work 30 to 40 hours per week between June to August.
+Positions are located in the department's central offices in St. Paul, Minnesota.

-Additional application information is available on this page, including the application and the position descriptions.
-If you have questions about the program, contact the Executive Pathways Internship coordinator, Tricia Meyer, in the Human Resources Division at the following address:
+If you have questions about these programs, contact the internship coordinator, Choua Yang, in the Human Resources Division at the following address:

 Executive Pathways Internship Coordinator